Williamston Community Schools

 Main article: Explorer Elementary

-Explorer Elementary was also built during the late 1950s and early 1960s.
+Explorer Elementary was built around the same time as WMS.
 It is adjacent to Discovery Elementary.
 Explorer is currently a 3rd - 5th grade school with 535 students, but has previously served as the sole elementary school.
+Much less crowded than it was in the past, parts of the building are very underutilized and dated.
+The preschool and daycare programs are currently located in Explorer.

 A picture of Explorer Elementary School.